University of Notre Dame residence halls: Modern expansion and renovation (1960s-)

 Construction of new halls progressed steadily into the 21st century, with Duncan (2008), Ryan (2009), and Baumer (2019) built on West Quad, and Dunne and Flaherty, (2016) and Johnson Family (2020) built on the newly developed East Quad.
 Starting in 2017, the university moved towards a stricter residential model, with students required to stay on campus for their first three years.

 Notre Dame embarked in a thorough renovation of dormitories with the 2015 Residential Master Plan.
 Starting with Walsh Hall in the 2016–17 academic year, residential halls are undergoing yearlong renovations that include structural revamping, interior refurbishing, and expansion of amenities.
 Badin was renovated in 2017–18, Morrissey in 2018–19, Dillon Hall in 2019–20, Sorin Hall in 2021–2022, and Alumni Hall in 2022–23.
 In 2016, when the first renovation started, the Pangborn community moved into Flaherty Hall and Pangborn was converted into a "swing hall", that would host the residents of the hall undergoing a renovation.
 In 2021, it was announced that Zahm Hall would take the role of "swing hall" going forward, and Pangborn was re-established as a male hall.
 Communities that undergo renovation preserve their original hall name and character while living in the swing hall, for example exemplified by name "Alumni Community in Zahm Hall" in 2022–2023.

+In 2023 it was announced that Fisher and Pangborn halls would be demolished and replaced with new dorms.

 Organization

-Each residence hall is directed by one rector with the assistance of two assistant rectors (graduate or professional students) and a variable number of resident assistants (from 4 to 9).
-Rectors act not only ad administrators, but also as counselors and mentors.
-Residence halls can also house priests in residence and faculty-in-residence.
+Each residence hall is directed by a rector with the assistance of two assistant rectors (graduate or professional students) and a variable number of resident assistants (from 4 to 9).
+Rectors act not only as administrators, but also as counselors and mentors.
+Residence halls can also house priests in residence and faculty-in-residence, although not all residence halls can accommodate.